 Of course, this didn’t happen the way I had expected it to.
 I married young and soon became busy with my job as Mom.
 The years flew by, and I soon found myself longing for something else; and quite unexpectedly, it came.
 A friend of mine asked if I would be interested in helping out with his plant nursery.
 As an extra incentive, I would get to keep some of the plants to put in a garden of my own.
 A garden?
 This would be quite an undertaking; I wasn’t sure where to start, but I agreed.

 A gift for gardening doesn’t come easy.
 Here’s how I debunked the myth of the green thumb gardening notion:

 I began to read as many gardening books as I possibly could.
 I planned my designs and I experimented.
-But even under the best of circumstances, the greatest gardener can fail, and I seemed to be overcome by disaster.
-It took awhile before I realized that these garden disasters are just a natural part of the gardening process.
-The more you learn, the more there is to learn and I learned the hard way that choosing flowers simply because they’re pretty isn’t always worth the trouble.
+Even under the best of circumstances though, the greatest gardener can fail, and I seemed to be overcome by disaster.
+It took a while before I realized that these garden disasters are just a natural part of the gardening process.
+The more you learn, the more there is to learn, and I learned the hard way that choosing flowers simply because they are pretty isn’t always worth the trouble.
 Instead, you should try selecting plants that are suitable for the garden and your particular region.
 You should also start by using easy-care plants.

 The more I worked at the nursery, the more I learned about gardening.
 The more flowers I got to take home, the more beds I created.
 Before I knew it, that small bed had transformed itself into nearly twenty, all with different themes.
 I had found something that I was good at, just like my grandfather.
 I was developing my skill and I soon became a bonafide garden junkie.
 I was a child at play with gritty dirt beneath my nails and beads of sweat above my brows as I weeded, watered, and harvested during the hot, humid days of summer.